Maia-Everett/lintian.eu/_posts/2024-05-24-warcraft-retrospective-27.md

 And so we get to the final campaign of Reign of Chaos: the night elf one.
 And... oh boy, it's going to be awkward for me to talk about it.

 It's no secret that I like night elves.
 This website is, after all, named after a night elf [roleplay character of mine](https://lintian.eu/lintian/).
-It's furthermore no secret that I like elves as a fantasy concept, in general --- though it might surprise people who know me as the [Argent Dawn realm forum](https://eu.forums.blizzard.com/en/wow/c/argent-dawn/190)'s resident elf-lover --- that this basically only applies to two races in all of fantasy that I know of.
+It's furthermore no secret that I like elves as a fantasy concept.
+It might, however, surprise people who know me as the [Argent Dawn realm forum](https://eu.forums.blizzard.com/en/wow/c/argent-dawn/190)'s resident elf-lover that I'm really not *that* found of the elf concept in general, except for two races in all of fantasy that I know of.
 Most varieties of elves that have been invented by fantasy writers over the past few decades --- at least those that are actually *called* elves[^races] --- leave me either annoyed or indifferent, except for exactly two of them: Tolkien elves, and night elves.

 Before you raise your pitchforks (or bows), let me say a few words in my defense.